 - In cycle 1, we made the choice to use digital sparingly (we follow Serge Tisseron's recommendations) because we favor fundamental learning at this point in the child's development.

-- Cross-disciplinary projects associating science with other subjects (math, history, writing, drawing, etc.) and skills (observation, cooperation, sensorimotor, etc.) which favor experiential pedagogy: for example archeology in cycles 2 and 3, l study of plants and the observation of nature from cycle 1.
+- Cross-disciplinary projects associating science with other subjects (math, history, writing, drawing, etc.) and skills (observation, cooperation, sensorimotor, etc.) which favor experiential pedagogy: for example archeology in cycles 2 and 3, l study of plants and observation of nature from cycle 1.